asacristanj/Gamedog/README.md

 # Gamedog
 The definitive game.
-Do you want to play?
+Do you want to play it?